-Subject: French GCSE

-Course Details: Edexcel

-Paper 1: Listening exam (25% of final award)

-Paper 2: Speaking exam (25% of final award)

-Paper 3: Reading exam (25% of final award)

-Paper 4: Writing exam (25% of final award)

-All papers will be taken at the end of Year 11 and will be externally marked.

-Grade scale 9-1, with 9 the top level.
+Subject: Frer nch GCSE Course Details: EdexcelPaper 1: Listening exam (25% of final award)Paper 2: Speaking exam (25% of final award)Paper 3: Reading exam (25% of final award)Paper 4: Writing exam (25% of final award)All papers will be taken at the end of Year 11 and will be externally marked.Grade scale 9-1, with 9 the top level.Students need to have studied French for at least 2 years to be able to opt to do it for GCSE

-What will be studied in years 10 &11 Identify & Culture: Who am I, Leisure time, Daily life and Cultural life Local Area, Holiday and Travel: My region, Holidays and Tourism School: What school is like and school activities Future Aspirations, Study & Work: Using languages beyond the classroom, Ambitions and Work International & Global dimensions: Bringing the world together and Environmental issues Internal Assessment Students will • be given ongoing assessments in all 4 skills to assess and monitor progress throughout the course.
-Following these assessments students will be given next steps on how to improve their Details performance.
+What will be studied in years 10 &11 Identify & Culture: Who am I, Leisure time, Daily life and Cultural life Local Area, Holiday and Travel: My region, Holidays and Tourism School: What school is like and school activities Future Aspirations, Study & Work: Using languages beyond the classroom, Ambitions and Work International & Global dimensions: Bringing the world together and Environmental issues Internal Assessment Details Students will: be given ongoing assessments in all 4 skills to assess and monitor progress throughout the course.
+Following these assessments students will be given next steps on how to improve their performance.
 Students will be given details of a Grammar & Translation workbook which ties in with the textbook that they can order.
 Time will be built into the scheme of work to complete the end of unit practice papers in all 4 skills.
-External Assessment All exams are taken at the end of Year 11.
-The Speaking exam is conducted by the child's teacher but externally assessed.
+External Assessment Details All exams are taken at the end of Year 11.
+The Speaking exam is conducted by the student's teacher but externally assessed.
 This exam will be in three parts: a role-play, a picture-based task and a general conversation on 2 topics, one of which will be the student's choice.
-Details The Listening, Speaking, Reading and Writing exams are externally set and marked.
-The course will finish by half-term in February of Year 11 to allow for plenty of past paper practice.
-What you need to know All students are provided with a Student Guide to Success with exam strategies and assessment criteria.
+The Listening, Speaking, Reading and Writing exams are externally set and marked.
+The course will finish by half-term in February of Year 11 to allow for plenty of past paper practice and revision What you need to know All students are provided with a Student Guide to Success with exam strategies and assessment criteria.
 All students are given a vocabulary booklet containing both Foundation and Higher sections.
 Handbooks on strategies for the Speaking and Writing exams have been created.
 Students are strongly encouraged to take advantage of the subscription to ActiveLearn which allows for extra practice at home.
-Past papers, mark schemes and mp3 sound files can be accessed on the Edexcel website, on the G/Drive and also via the Curriculum Shared Area on the school's system.
+Past papers, mark schemes and sound files can be accessed on the Edexcel website, on the G/Drive and also via the Curriculum Shared Area on the school's system.
 The Reading exam will contain two literary texts.
 A subscription to Mary Glasgow Magazines (available through the MFL Department) will provide additional access to authentic reading materials.
 There are two translation tasks: one from French to English in the Reading exam and one from English to French in the Writing exam.
 French is one of the E-bacc subjects and is considered highly by both employers and universities.